logangoins/logangoins.github.io/_posts/2024-7-23-ldap-relay.md

 A key part of the coercion phase is forcing usable authentication to us which can actually be useful during the LDAP relay attack.
 This can be difficult due to some inter-protocol inoperability between signed SMB and LDAP.
 Generic coercion methods for coercing SMB authentication will not work (outside of some edge cases we'll get into during the next section), so we'll need to utilize something called WebClient.

 The WebClient service is used to interact with WebDav, which is a 30 year old service.
-The WebClient service is installed by default Windows 10 workstations.
-When the WebClient service is started, it allows us to coerce usable HTTP authentication housing the NTLM authentication header, which in tern allows us to preform a clean relay to LDAP without having to worry about the inter-protocol inoperability of SMB.
+The WebClient service is installed by default on Windows 10 workstations.
+When the WebClient service is started, it allows us to coerce usable HTTP authentication housing the NTLM authentication header, which in turn allows us to preform a clean relay to LDAP without having to worry about the inter-protocol inoperability of SMB.

 A difficult part of preforming this attack is having a target with WebClient enabled.
 There's a few ways the WebClient service is started automatically, all involving user input or interaction unfortunately.

 These cases are:
 1. Mapping a WebDav server
 2. Typing anything into the explorer address bar that isn't a local file or directory
 3. Browsing to a share that has a file with a .[searchConnecter-ms](https://docs.microsoft.com/en-us/windows/win32/search/search-sconn-desc-schema-entry) extension located inside.